Building A Budget With Allocations - All Flexibility Levels

 Non-Financial

-Reading Specialists and Reading Teachers are strongly encouraged to attend PD offered by the Office of Teaching and Learning.
-This includes English Language Arts sessions which are aligned to evidenced-based literacy practices and Reading Specialist/Teacher PD.
+Reading Specialists and Reading teachers are strongly encouraged to attend PD offered by the Office of Teaching and Learning.
+This includes English Language Arts sessions which are aligned to evidence-based literacy practices and PD that focus on strategies for planning and facilitating Tiers 2 and 3 literacy instruction.

 Points of Contact

-- Shareen Cruz, Director, Early Literacy Strategy – Shareen.Cruz@k12.dc.gov
+- Shareen Cruz, Director, Literacy Strategy – shareen.cruz2@k12.dc.gov